-The Bipulum project, led by Emmanuelle Chapron (Aix-Marseille University / EPHE-PSL), aims to illuminate a blind spot in the history of the Enlightenment by listing and studying existing public libraries in France in the 18th century to understand how, even before the French Revolution, the idea—and practice—of the library as a public service emerged.
+The Bipulum project, directed by Emmanuelle Chapron (Aix-Marseille University / EPHE-PSL), aims to illuminate a blind spot in the history of the Enlightenment by listing and studying existing public libraries in France in the 18th century to understand how, even before the French Revolution, the idea—and practice—of the library as a public service emerged.

 Presentation